paulgevers/autopkgtest/doc/README.click-tests.rst

 Tests may not modify the source tree (and may not have write access to it).

-During execution of the test, the environment variable ``$ADTTMP`` will point to a directory for the execution of this particular test, which starts empty and will be deleted afterwards (so there is no need for the test to clean up files left there).
+During execution of the test, the environment variable ``$AUTOPKGTEST_TMP`` will point to a directory for the execution of this particular test, which starts empty and will be deleted afterwards (so there is no need for the test to clean up files left there).

-If tests want to create artifacts which are useful to attach to test results, such as additional log files or screenshots, they can put them into the directory specified by the ``$ADT_ARTIFACTS`` environment variable.
+If tests want to create artifacts which are useful to attach to test results, such as additional log files or screenshots, they can put them into the directory specified by the ``$AUTOPKGTEST_ARTIFACTS`` environment variable.
 When using the ``--output-dir`` option, they will be copied into ``outputdir/artifacts/``.

 Control fields
 --------------